n00bsaiboth/n00bsaiboth/README.md

 - I'm at my home field, when working with Linux and backend, but also the frontend is doable.
 - Love to do documentation.

 I'm not quite ready to step into anyone's boots, because I'm a bit insecure and don't know what people or companies expect from me.
 Even though, I might be a bit insecure, I'll fulfill that gap with enthusiasm and can do attitude.

 To play it safe: I'm looking for trainee- or junior positions, even though my skill level might be a bit above than that.
-It depends on the task or the position, but I think my skill level is somewhere between junior and senior.

 Also I got this one more favor to ask you.
 If you could use your network and "advertise me", that you know a guy who is looking for work.
 It can be your co-worker, your husband or wife, your neighbour or your neigbour's dog.
 That would be great.